WiraTY/ielts-test/DOCUMENTATION.md

 ### For Students
 1. Register as a new user or login with existing credentials
+2. Take the placement test to determine your English proficiency level
-2. Browse courses from the course catalog
+3. Browse courses from the course catalog (filtered by your assigned level)
-3. Enroll in a trial course
+4. Enroll in courses at your current level
-4. Access lessons to view content and videos
+5. Access lessons to view content, videos, and complete audio/speaking practice
-5. Take quizzes after completing lessons
+6. Take quizzes after completing lessons
-6. View results and track progress on the dashboard
+7. View results and track progress on the dashboard
+8. Complete all courses at your current level to advance to the next level

 ### For Administrators
 1. Login with admin credentials
 2. Access the admin panel at `/admin/dashboard`
 3. Manage courses, lessons, quizzes, and questions using the CRUD interfaces
+4. Create and manage placement tests with Excel import functionality
-4. Monitor student progress and quiz results
+5. Monitor student progress and quiz results
-5. Upload content and manage users
+6. Upload content and manage users
+7. Assign levels to courses and users
+8. View detailed reports and analytics
-6. Switch to student view using "View as Student" button to preview student experience
+9. Switch to student view using "View as Student" button to preview student experience

 ### Default Credentials
 - Admin: